“Just because I sleep with you, doesn’t mean I have to ski with you.”

 Ensure your spouse has decent equipment.
 The gift of new gear is one that keeps on giving and new technology, especially with skis, really does make the sport easier and more fun.
 But you don’t need to buy new stuff right away: Whistler Blackcomb often hosts “Demo Days” with lots of the top brands participating and most shops have demo gear they’ll loan out (and sell off cheap towards end of the season).

-9. Try and Empathize
+9. Try to Empathize

 10. No Friends on a Pow Day